aihara-sama/Crypto-Signals/README.md

-Get browser notifications on fast crypto grow or fall
+A chrome extension for getting browser notifications on fast crypto price grow or fall